Jcal-4/Spendo/docker_overview.md

 ```

 If you want a more integrated experience, consider installing Docker Desktop for Windows and enabling WSL integration, which allows you to use Docker from within WSL without starting the daemon manually.

----

-This guide helps you set up Docker for most projects.
-Adjust the Dockerfile for your specific language or framework.
-If you need a sample Dockerfile for your project, let me know!